phunghx/robotics/Project 4 - RoboND-DeepLearning-Project/writeup_carldgosselin.md

 The batch size was also set to 0 at the start of the project.
 I set this number to 64. <br>

 3. Number of Epoch - number of times the entire training dataset gets propagated through the network.<br><br>
-This variable was also set to 0 at the beginning of the project.<br>
+This variable was also set to 0 at the beginning of the project.
+I went as I up as 100 for this variable and eventually settled on 72.
+I reduced this number to prevent overfitting the data and focused my attention a little more on the learning rate to achieve the final grade score above 0.40.<br>

 4. Steps per Epoch:
 - Originally set to 200